amastigote/amastigote-openserver/README.md

 - Java 8 or higher version of JRE is required.
 - The embedded SQLite3 database file (amastigote-open-svr.db) will automatically be generated in the first run.
 - If you want to reset all the data, simply delete the database file.
+- Server is running at port 8080 in default.
 ```
 ➜ java -jar ama-openserver.jar
 ```